M3WG/max-terra-game-engine/README.md

-# Max Terra game engine
+# Max Terra
-The **Max Terra** game engine is a toolkit for building 2d games with vanilla HTML, CSS, and JS.
+**Max Terra** is a toolkit for building 2d games with vanilla HTML, CSS, and JS.

 Games typically leverage maps and cells to create a playing field.
 Utilities for selecting contiguous cells and matching shapes are provided.